Great Beachfront Playgrounds on the Jersey Shore

 Pirate's Cove Playground is situated on a newly renovated waterfront park.
 Photo by the author

-Pirate's Cove – Cliffwood Beach
+10. Pirate's Cove – Cliffwood Beach

 A recent visit to my childhood hometown included a stop-by at this beautifully renovated waterfront park.
 With scenic views of the Raritan Bay, the waterfront park houses walking paths to the beach and an imaginative pirate ship playground.
-Kids can climb and slide from the huge ship, and go for a ride on the swings, all over a rubber bottom.
+Kids can climb and slide from the huge ship, and go for a ride on the swings, all over a rubber ground covering.

-Newport Green Park – Jersey City
+11. Newport Green Park – Jersey City

-If you're looking for a playground-beach combo and don't want to deal with shore traffic, head up to Hudson County for this amazing urban playground.
+If you're looking for a playground-beach combo and don't want to deal with Shore traffic, head up to Hudson County for this amazing urban playground.
 Situated on the Hudson River, the innovative playground features clean, modern climbers, swings slides, a splash pad, and best of all, a man-made mini-beach, all with a Manhattan backdrop.